Moonflower2022/macbeth-confession/README.md

 # macbeth-confession
-An article about the confessions of Macbeth set during the play
+An article about the confessions of Macbeth set during the play (for a school project)